-- Distress (from handling, social isolation, separation of mother and young etc.). - Trauma (e.g., injury to the animal during restraint). - Extra weight of marking resulting in a reduction in mobility. - Reaction to paints/dyes and glue. - Increased risk of predation because of increased visibility. - Inhibition of normal behaviours (e.g., interference with ability to fly, burrow, etc.). - Hypothermia and/or sunburn from removing excessive amounts of hair. - Entanglement/snagging on branches or other objects.
+- Distress (caused by discomfort, social isolation, separation of mother and young etc.). - Trauma (possible injury to the animal during restraint). - Reaction to paints/dyes and glue. - Increased risk of predation because of increased visibility. - Inhibition of normal behaviours (e.g. interference with ability to fly, burrow, etc.). - Reduced sexual fitness or individuals treated differently by conspecifics due to altered visual appearance. - Hypothermia and/or sunburn from removing excessive amounts of hair. - Entanglement/snagging on branches or other objects.

-It should be noted that whilst these impacts are specifically associated with the techniques of temporary marking, an animal may also experience other impacts from associated procedures such as trapping and capture.
-Investigators must be aware that the effects of a series of stressors, such as trapping, handling, transportation and marking can be cumulative.
+Project planning must involve the identification and mitigation of all potential welfare risks to minimise their impacts as much as possible.
+Note that whilst these impacts are specifically associated with the techniques of temporary marking, an animal may also experience other impacts from associated procedures such as capture and handling.
+Investigators must be aware that the effects of a series of stressors, such as capture, handling, transportation and marking can be cumulative.